LinuxSuRen/api-testing/docs/README.md

 ```

 ## Run your test cases
-The test suite file could be in local, or in the HTTP server.
-See the following different ways:
+The test suite file could be local, or in the HTTP server.
+Have a look at some examples:

 * `atest run -p your-local-file.yaml`
 * `atest run -p https://gitee.com/linuxsuren/api-testing/raw/master/sample/testsuite-gitee.yaml`
 * `atest run -p http://localhost:8080/server.Runner/ConvertTestSuite?suite=sample`

-For the last one, it represents the API Testing server.
+The last example pertains to the API Testing server.

 ## Functions

 There are two kinds of functions for two situations: template rendering and test results verification.

-* Template rendering functions base on [the Go template](https://pkg.go.dev/text/template)
+* Template rendering functions are based on [the Go template](https://pkg.go.dev/text/template)
-* The verification functions base on [expr library](https://expr.medv.io/)
+* The verification functions are based on [expr library](https://expr.medv.io/)

-You can query the supported functions by using the following command or on the UI page:
+You can query the supported functions on the UI page or by using the command:

 ```shell
 atest func